CVE-2026-6551: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in techeshta Timeline Blocks for Gutenberg

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, restrict contributor-level access to trusted users only and consider removing or disabling the Timeline Blocks for Gutenberg plugin if feasible.
-Monitor vendor channels for updates and apply patches promptly once released.
+Until an official fix is available, restrict contributor-level access to trusted users only.
+Consider removing or disabling the Timeline Blocks for Gutenberg plugin if feasible.
+Monitor for updates from the vendor and apply patches promptly once released.

 Technical Details